 Create an online presence for your pet through Rehome.
 It’s a free service that also offers advice and tips to ease the process of re-homing your pet.

 Shelters and adoption partners

-A great resource is your local animal shelter.
+If you are unsuccessful in re-homing your pet, you can surrender your pet to your local animal shelter.
 Most shelters screen potential adopters to make sure that they will be able to provide a safe, responsible, and loving home for your pet.